-After each scenario you get two [and only two] game end upgrades, we chose to upgrade the medic so he could look at the deck, in order to be able to better combat upcoming infections and to add a permanent starting research center to the city of Kolkata.
+After each scenario you get to choose two [and only two] game end upgrades, and we chose to upgrade the Medic with the Forecaster upgrade so he could look at the deck, in order to be able to better combat upcoming infections and to add a permanent starting research center to the city of Kolkata.
 The game also instructed us to destroy the objective card about curing 4 diseases, as blue is now incurable.

 All in all our first play was a great experience, but the excitement really came from the Legacy deck and opening the Top Secret envelopes, so we couldn’t wait to play the next game.
 But, alas, our session was now over so we had to break camp for the day.. until another time!